hamayonhussain/NACD/README.md

 ## GOOGLE MAPS

-WE have also implemented GOOGLE Maps to show Football Stadiums throughout US.
+WE have also implemented GOOGLE Maps to show Football Stadiums location throughout US.
 See if you can find your favorite Stadium.

 ![Alt Text](https://media.giphy.com/media/xT1R9ZMXG6sXHIimgU/giphy.gif)